Streaming approximation resistance of every ordering CSP: Introduction

-In recent years, investigations into CSP approximability in the streaming model have been strikingly successful, resulting in tight characterizations of streaming approximability for many problems \cite{KK15,KKS15,KKSV17,GVV17,GT19,KK19,CGV20,CGSV21,CGSV21a,CGS+21}.
-Most of these papers studied approximability, not of \emph{ordering} CSPs, but of ``non-ordering CSPs'' where the variables can take values in a finite alphabet. (\cite{GVV17} and \cite{GT19} are the exceptions, and we will discuss them below.)
-While single-pass streaming algorithms are a weaker model than general polynomial-time algorithms, we do remark that nontrivial approximations for many problems are possible in the streaming setting.
-In particular, the $\mathsf{Max2AND}$ problem is (roughly) $\frac49$-approximable in the streaming setting (whereas the trivial approximation is a $\frac14$-approximation) \cite{CGV20}.
+In recent years, investigations into CSP approximability in the streaming model have been strikingly successful, resulting in tight characterizations of streaming approximability for many problems \cite{KK15,KKS15,KKSV17,GVV17,GT19,KK19,CGV20,CGSV21-boolean,CGS+22-linear-space,CGS+22-monarchy,SSSV23-dicut,SSSV23-random-ordering,CGSV24}.
+Most of these papers study approximability, not of \emph{ordering} CSPs, but of ``standard'' CSPs where the variables can take values in a finite alphabet. (\cite{GVV17} and \cite{GT19} are the exceptions, and we will discuss them below.)
+Single-pass streaming algorithms with subpolynomial space are not formally a subclass of polynomial time algorithms.\footnote{The models are incomparable in the $\Omega(n^\delta)$ space regime since the streaming model has no time complexity or uniformity assumptions.} However, as far as we are aware, all known sublinear-space streaming algorithms for CSP approximation can be implemented as polynomial-time (often even linear-time!) algorithms.
+Indeed, there is essentially only one family of techniques for achieving nontrivial approximation ratios for CSPs via sublinear-space streaming algorithms, namely algorithms counting ``biases'' (see \cite{GVV17,CGV20,CGSV21-boolean,SSSV23-dicut}), and these algorithms can be implemented as linear-time classical algorithms and only give nontrivial guarantees for small classes of CSPs.
+In particular, \textcite{SSSV23-dicut} showed that the $\textsf{Max-2AND}$ problem is $0.483$-approximable in the streaming setting (whereas the trivial approximation is a $\frac14$-approximation).
+For more background on CSPs in the streaming model, see the surveys of \textcite{Vel23}, \textcite{Sin22}, and \textcite{Sud22}.